Avaiga/taipy-doc/docs/gallery/decision_support/bar_cutting/index.md

 short-description: Use two scenarios with distinct algorithms to reduces raw material waste by bar cut sizes optimizations.
 img: bar_cutting/images/bar-cutting-bar-Visualization.png
 ---

 This demo showcases how to optimize the bar-cutting process to minimize waste.
 Bar-cutting optimization minimizes waste by choosing optimal cutting patterns.
-This is crucial in industries with significant material costs such as Steel, Timber, etc.
+This is crucial in industries with significant material costs, such as Steel and timber.
+This demo embeds a powerful optimization engine that has demonstrated huge savings for several large companies.
+It can easily be extended to cater for specific requirements.

 !!! note "Taipy Enterprise edition"